 If you operate an automotive manufacturing facility, then you’re probably aware of the need for manually guided vehicles.
-Whether you’ve employed MGV’s in your facility is another story.
-Sure, you may have push carts which do the same work, but to avoid accidents and costly employee injuries – pushing heavy loads around the assembly area – consider n MGV.
+Whether you’ve employed MGVs in your facility is another story.
+Sure, you may have pushcarts which do the same work, but to avoid accidents and costly employee injuries – pushing heavy loads around the assembly area – consider an MGV.

 Safety is always a top concern when employing any vehicle in the assembly process where human intervention is essential.
-MGV’s are designed to operate with safety in mind.
-Emergency stop buttons, motion sensors and myriad other safety options are available for consideration when engineering a custom MGV for your automotive facility.
+MGVs are designed to operate with safety in mind.
+Emergency stop buttons, motion sensors and a myriad of other safety options are available for consideration when engineering a custom MGV for your automotive facility.

 If you’re looking for a solution where a shuttle cart might make the most sense, start your search with Handling Specialty.
-Mike Roper, Sales manager, will be happy to assist you in your custom requirement.
+Mike Roper, Sales Manager, will be happy to assist you with your custom requirement.